 Whenever I assessed my elementary students’ comprehension, 90% of the time, their fiction comprehension was an entire year or two higher than their nonfiction comprehension.
 Yes — that’s significant!
 This is because most kids read more fiction than nonfiction and therefore have better comprehension skills in fiction.
 Practice makes progress so let’s add in more nonfiction!

 Give these short nonfiction books a try with your students and children.
 You’re going to learn a lot, and so will they.
 Have fun!

 Seriously.
 If the book has photographs, it’s much more engaging to readers.
 Plus, a book with borders, different colors, and colorful backgrounds appeal to young readers.

 If there is a ton of text crammed into a page, it’s not appealing to read.
 Look for books with not too many words all crammed together.
 Look for text boxes and blank spaces on the page.
 That’s less intimidating and way more exciting to read.

 Pick something your child is interested in.

-I only read non-fiction books in which I’m interested in.
-I just cannot motivate to read the history books my husband enjoys.
+I only read nonfiction books about topics in which I’m interested.
+I just cannot motivate myself to read the history tomes my husband enjoys.
 Same for your kids, right?
+Go with their interests!

-It’s often helpful to teach kids about the features of non-fiction books.
-Unlike fiction novels, non-fiction books don’t have to be read cover to cover.
+It’s often helpful to teach kids about the text features of nonfiction books.
+Unlike fiction novels, nonfiction books don’t have to be read cover to cover.
 Teach kids about:

 – Table of Contents